Identification, Images, & Information

 Remarks

-Adults of many species bite or passively vector pathogens for diseases such as typhoid fever, dysentery, anthrax, and African sleeping sickness.
+Adults of some species bite or passively vector pathogens for diseases such as typhoid fever, dysentery, anthrax, and African sleeping sickness.
 The house fly overwinters in either the larval or pupal stage under manure piles or in other protected locations.
 Warm summer conditions are generally optimum for the development of the house fly, and it can complete its life cycle in as little as seven to ten days, and as many as 10 to 12 generations may occur in one summer.
 Each female fly can lay up to 500 eggs in several batches of about 75 to 150 eggs, each over a three to four day period.
 The number of eggs produced is a function of female size, which is principally a result of larval nutrition.
 Adults usually live 15 to 25 days, and are largely diurnal.